sgpl/cs_basics_ruby/chapter7/notes_c7.md

 2. find smallest element in the yet unprocessed list; swap it with the element that is in the first position of the unprocessed list starting with the second element.
 3. repeat step 2 for an additional n-2 times for the remaining n-1 numbers in the list.
 (After n-1 iterations, the nth element, by definition, is the largest and is in the correct location.)

+###> how selection sort works:
+via animation:
+- iterates over the entire list, with a variable pointing to the smallest element. this updates as we iterate along. so if index 2 had the number 3 which was the lowest at the point, the variable would keep track of it, but if at a higher index, say 7 we come across 1, the variable would keep track of 1. once the iteration is done, 1 would be at index 0 (if it is the first iteration), and the old item at zero will be placed where 1 originally was.

 ### formal definition: insertion sort algorithm.
 adding another deck of cards to pre-arranged deck of cards. start with one card, and place it in the right order. will always have sorted deck of cards.